theupdateframework/python-tuf/tuf/README.md

 4.  **root_key2.pub**

 If a filepath is not given, the KEYID of the generated key is used as the filename.
-The key files are writtent to the current working directory.
+The key files are written to the current working directory.
 ```
 >>> generate_and_write_rsa_keypair()
 Enter a password for the encrypted RSA key (/path/to/keystore/b5b8de8aeda674bce948fbe82cab07e309d6775fc0ec299199d16746dc2bd54c):